Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 The technique for making rosette cookies is to dip the iron in hot oil (to heat the iron), dip it into the batter, and then back into the hot oil (to fry the cookie).
 While rosettes can be difficult to make (especially if you've never made them before), they are very tasty and totally worth the effort!
 Your family will definitely be lining up while you make them!

 In order to make rosettes, you will need a few non-ingredient items:

 - Butter knife

 - Cast-iron pan (or similar fry pan)

-- Plate w paper towels or mesh rack
+- Plate with paper towels or mesh rack

 Pick out an iron shape that you like (in my experience, the star shape is the easiest) and attach it to the handle.

 - Dip the shape into the hot oil for about 10 seconds so it gets very hot.
 When you dip it into the batter, the heat from the iron will cause the batter to stick.
 If you find that the batter falls off the iron before you make it to the frying pan, it's a sign that the iron isn't hot enough.

 - Dip the shape into the batter very carefully.
 The goal here is to dip it into the batter as deep as you can without the batter going over the top of the shape.
 If you accidentally cover the entire shape in batter, do not wash it off.
 An easier way to remove it is to just dip it back in the oil and fry it still attached to the iron.
 Then, over a trash can, use your butter knife to scrape it off.